-Most likely, the spectrum and concentration of chemical compounds in the layer of soil above the drain-field will be quite different from those characterizing the local native soil.
-We like it or not – migrating microorganisms, worms, naturally occurring capillary actions will bring to the surface some of the contaminants released with effluent.
+Most likely, the spectrum and concentration of chemical compounds in the layer of soil above the drain field will be quite different from those characterizing the local native soil.
+We like it or not – migrating microorganisms, worms, and naturally occurring capillary actions will bring to the surface some of the contaminants released with effluent.
 Some plants may have low a tolerance to increased levels of salinity or alkalinity, to nitrogen, etc… (typical for residential wastewater).
-Planting them over the drain-field may just add the problems.
+Planting them over the drain field may just add to the problems.
 In contrast, some other plants may thrive in such a nutrition-rich environment.

 Despite all these restrictions, the list of suitable plants is long (for details, please consult nurseries).
-However, the truth is that probably the best solution, meeting most of mentioned above requirements is lawn turf!
+However, the truth is that probably the best solution, meeting most of the above-mentioned requirements is lawn turf!

 c.
 Low maintenance

-From the aesthetic point of view, eye-pleasing flowers will have many supporters.
-You should keep in mind, however, that when working with plants over the drain-field, you must ALWAYS wear protecting gloves (anyhow, it is a good gardening practice).
+From an aesthetic point of view, eye-pleasing flowers will have many supporters.
+You should keep in mind, however, that when working with plants over the drain field, you must ALWAYS wear protective gloves (anyhow, it is a good gardening practice).
 It is not just the probability, it’s the fact: Drain-field soil may contain much more pathogens and toxins than any other gardening soil.
-It does seem obvious then, that by choosing low-maintenance plants for drain-fields, you will minimize the danger of exposure to “contaminated” soil.
-Another, maybe not that obvious benefit – any drain-field is a fragile area.
+It does seem obvious then, that by choosing low-maintenance plants for drain fields, you will minimize the danger of exposure to “contaminated” soil.
+Another, maybe not that obvious benefit – any drain field is a fragile area.
 Minimizing traffic over it can only help to keep it in good working shape.

 d.
 No veggies or fruits

-To find more information relevant to onsite Septic Systems, please select:
+To find more information relevant to Effluent Disposal Systems:

 - Intro to Septic Systems

 - Septic Tanks